Basic Corporate Governance Approach

 Practicing effective corporate governance is a key part of corporate social responsibility.
 Good governance enhances management efficiency and transparency, and it helps keep corporate value growing.

-The Asahi Holdings Group's practice of corporate governance seeks to earn the confidence of shareholders, business partners, employees, local communities, and other important stakeholders.
+The ARE Holdings Group's practice of corporate governance seeks to earn the confidence of shareholders, business partners, employees, local communities, and other important stakeholders.
 In addition to fulfilling the social mission and responsibilities of a publicly listed company, we aim to keep growing corporate value by maintaining a corporate governance system that can quickly respond to changes in the business environment while always securing compliance.

 Corporate Governance Policy

 - Board of Directors

 - The Board of Directors is comprised of Executive Directors who are knowledgeable concerning their respective business, technical or administrative divisions, as well as Outside Directors with various types of expertise essential to corporate management.
-To enhance the neutrality and independence of the Board of Directors and have an adequate number of Directors for active, substantial and effective discussions at meetings, the majority of members on the Board of Directors are Outside Directors and it consists of seven (7) Directors, including four (4) Independent Outside Directors.
+To enhance the neutrality and independence of the Board of Directors and have an adequate number of Directors for active, substantial and effective discussions at meetings, the majority of members on the Board of Directors are Outside Directors and it consists of six (6) Directors, including four (4) Independent Outside Directors.
 All Directors share their opinions actively and freely on important subjects such as the Group's management strategies and business plans.

 - Outside Directors

 - Independence Criteria have been established, and Independent Outside Directors with capacity to perform their duties independently from the management of the Company have been appointed, taking into consideration their individual backgrounds and relationships with the Group.
 They attend Board of Directors meetings and fulfill their roles and responsibilities as Directors.
 Whenever possible, they also attend the executive and management committee meetings of Group companies.
 As part of their wide-ranging activities, the Outside Directors share their opinions from an independent point of view.
 Moreover, the Head of Independent Outside Director is elected from among the Outside Directors so as to further strengthen cooperation between Independent Outside Directors and Executive Directors, and to establish a system that enables smooth communication and coordination.

 - Evaluating the Effectiveness of the Board of Directors